 This keyword is used to define or redefine a line.
 A line depends on points.
 A line can only be defined if the necessary points are already defined.
 Attention: The points p1 and p2 must not lie on the same location.
 There are three different types of lines available.
-The straight line is defined by: its name l1 (the name could have up to 8 characters), by the points p1 and p2 and optionally by the division.
+The straight line line 11 p1 p2 4 is defined by: its name 11 (the name could have up to 8 characters), by the points p1 and p2 and optionally by the division.
 The arc needs a center point cp.
-The radius changes linear from p1 to p2 if the center-point cp is excentric.
+The radius changes linear from p1 to p2 if the centerpoint cp is excentric.
 The name is chosen automatically (triggered by the character !).
-The spline
+The spline needs a so called sequential-set, seq (use the command "seqa" or "qseq" to define such a set).
+This set seq stores the spline points between the end-points in the right order.
+The spline function is described in [16].
+Usually, a line is defined interactively with "qlin".